mattrude/wp-gallery2-image-block/readme.txt

 All options described in the [Gallery 2 Image Block](http://codex.gallery2.org/Gallery2:Modules:imageblock) documentation are included.
 User configuration of Image Block options are available in the Widget configuration panel.
 Blank (empty) options use the Gallery2 defaults.

-As of version 0.5, wp-gallery2-image-block has full localization support, and ships with 4 languages besides English.
+As of version 0.5, wp-gallery2-image-block has full localization support, and ships with 5 languages besides English.
 Please contact me if you would like to translate it into more langages, I would love for as meny peaple as posible to be able to use this plugin.

 Fully Translated into:
 * Dutch (0.5.1)
 * French
 * English
 * German
+* Portuguese (0.5.1)
 * Spanish

 *Note:* This widget is written using [lib_curl()](http://www.php.net/curl) to avoid url_fopen issues.